Regd.No.: 126198/071/072

 Day 19 : Trek to Monjo 2,880 m – 06 hrs.

-After a wonderful time at Tengboche Monastery with the sound of Morning Prayer chanting by the monks and lamas and then heading downhill to cross Imjatse River and then a steep climb for an hour and with a gradual walk retracing the journey back to Namche Bazaar and Monjo.
-After a rest and lunch stop afternoon downhill to Monjo and back to Dudh Kosi valley crossing the same river few times and back at national park entrance / exit gate and then to Monjo for overnight stop.
+After a wonderful time at Tengboche Monastery with the sound of Morning Prayer chanting by the monks and lamas then headed downhill to cross the Imjatse River and then a steep climb for an hour and with a gradual walk retracing the journey back to Namche Bazaar and Monjo.
+After a rest and lunch stop afternoon downhill to Monjo and back to Dudh Kosi Valley crossing the same river a few times and back at the national park entrance/exit gate and then to Monjo for the overnight stop.

 Food